UBC-MDS/DSCI522_Team_23/README.md

 The k-nearest neighbors (k-nn) algorithm will be used to build a classification model to predict the quality score of the wine, including white and red wine.
 All variables included in the original dataset will be used in fitting our model.
-Since there are no missing values in our dataset, there is no need for any imputation.
 Also, the support vector machines (SVMs) with RBF kernel will be our second model in predicting the quality score of wine.
 We are hoping to see improvement in our model, given the support vectors.
 Most of our analysis will be done